FiV0/FiV0.github.io/_posts/2019-05-16-mvlet-in-cl.md

                                   (cdr forms)))))))
     (helper var-gensyms forms))))
 ```
-There are two helper functions `split-bindings` and `mk-gensym-list`. `split-bindings` just splits the list of bindings into a list of
+There are two helper functions `split-bindings` and `mk-gensym-list`. `split-bindings` just splits the list of bindings of the form `(((var*) init-form)*)` into a list with the `var` forms and a list of `init-form`s. `mk-gensym-list` takes a list and returns a list of the same length with new gensym's.
+We can't take the same approach for the `mvlet` as we did for the `mvlet*` because when introducing new bindings we might be shadowing variables from the outer scope.
+We therefore evaluate the `init-form`s first and bind them to newly generated symbols (the reason for the `mk-gensym-list`).
+Afterwards we just assign the new gensyms one by one to original `var`s and evaluate the body.

 I bundled the two macros, plus the macros `mvpsetq`, `mvdo` and `mvdo*` from Paul Graham's book [on lisp](http://www.paulgraham.com/onlisp.html) (I highly recommend this book if you want to really understand what macros are all about) into a small [library](https://github.com/FiV0/cl-mv).
 I realized only afterwards that people had already written a lot better and more sophisticated versions of the same idea.
 [Here](http://www.ai.sri.com/~stickel/mvlet.lisp) somebody wrote a lot more sophisticated version where you can specify if the return value is a `list` or comes as `values`.
 Secondly there is the liberary [metabang-bind](https://common-lisp.net/project/metabang-bind/user-guide.html) which combines even more than just `let` and `multiple-value-bind` into a single form.